aman5898/OOPs-Concepts/Cpp-Access-Modifiers.md

 };
 ```

-display is accessible only within DefaultExample.
-Key Points
-C++ does not have a direct equivalent to Java's default (package-private) access.
-The choice of access modifier in C++ is crucial for encapsulation and controlling the scope of class members.
-Understanding how and when to use each modifier is key to effective C++ class design.
+`display` is accessible in `Derived` due to inheritance.

+## Default Access (No Modifier)
+In C++, when no access modifier is specified, the default is private for classes and public for structs.
+To mimic Java's package-private access, you'd typically use private or protected and organize your code with careful use of friend classes or functions.